TL;DR

 The profound value of PMI, therefore, lies in securing it while you are still healthy.
 It acts as a shield, providing the tools to prevent you from developing these chronic conditions in the first place.
 It is a policy for your future health, not your past.

 The UK PMI market is complex, with dozens of providers and hundreds of policy variations.
 Trying to compare them yourself can be overwhelming.
-This is where an expert, independent PMI broker like WeCovr becomes your most valuable ally.
+This is where an expert, regulated PMI specialist at WeCovr or one of our broker partners becomes your most valuable ally.

-As an FCA-authorised firm with high customer satisfaction ratings, we provide impartial, expert advice at no cost to you.
-Our job is to understand your unique needs, health goals, and budget, and then match you with the best PMI provider and policy.
+As an insurance firm with high customer satisfaction ratings, we provide regulated guidance at no separate broker fee where applicable to you.
+Our job is to understand your unique needs, health goals, and budget, and then match you with the PMI provider option and policy.

 Why use WeCovr?